dotnet/docs/docs/machine-learning/how-to-guides/matchup-app-infer-net.md

  5 | Player 3 | Player 1
  6 | Player 4 | Player 2

 With a closer look at the sample data, you’ll notice that players 3 and 4 both have one win and one loss.
 Let's see what the rankings look like using probabilistic programming.
+Notice also there is a player zero because even office match up lists are zero based to us developers.

 ## Write some code